Evaluating and Mitigating LLM-as-a-judge Bias in Communication Systems: Preliminaries

 Implicit biases include the following four biases: \begin{itemize} \item \textbf{Rich Content (Elaboration) Bias.} The judge favors answers that are more elaborate, descriptive, or “richer” in content, even if the extra detail is unnecessary.
 A response that provides extensive context, examples, or flowery language can be rated higher than a concise, equally correct response.
 This bias (akin to an aesthetic preference) means well-written or verbose answers may be overrated \cite{ye2024justice}.

 \item \textbf{Verbosity (Length) Bias.} Relatedly, LLM judges often show a direct preference for longer answers.
 Lengthy responses tend to receive higher scores simply due to their volume or thoroughness of wording, regardless of whether the added text improves correctness or clarity.
 This ``longer is better” bias risks penalizing succinct answers and rewarding verbosity for its own sake.
+In a Network Operations Center (NOC), an LLM judge with such bias might favor a lengthy, vague troubleshooting guide over a concise, precise CLI command that resolves the fault immediately, leading to operational inefficiencies.

 \item \textbf{Chain-of-Thought (CoT) Bias.} The scoring outcome changes depending on whether the answer (or the judge) uses an explicit step-by-step reasoning process.
 We examine if an answer that spells out its reasoning (e.g., through a logical chain of thought or intermediate steps) is scored differently than an answer that directly gives the conclusion.
 An ideal judge would value correct reasoning, but a biased one might either favor verbose reasoning even if unnecessary, or conversely favor concise answers, indicating inconsistency in handling reasoning styles.